SweetSea-ButImNotSweet/sremote/packages/wrapper/README.md

 ---

-### 4. Userscript Installation Guide Modal
+### 4. Userscript Installation Modal

-If your application requires the userscript for cross-domain control, you can display a built-in guide modal with one line of code:
+ Displays a modal prompting users to install the userscript if cross-origin bridging is needed:

 ```javascript
 import { createSRemote, showInstallModal } from '@sremote/wrapper';